SymbioticSec/policies-config/README.md

 In the `scanner_config.yml` file:

 - Set `scanner-version` to the scanner version to use.
 Refer to the [Trivy releases](https://github.com/aquasecurity/trivy/releases) to find a list of the existing versions.
-- Set `rules-version` to the policy bundle version to use.
-Refer to the [Trivy-policies packages](https://github.com/aquasecurity/trivy-checks/pkgs/container/trivy-policies) for a list of possibilities.
-You can set the version to `0` to always use the latest, although it is not recommended.
-New changes introduced by a bundle version should be examined before they are accepted.
+- Set `trivy-checks-version` to the policy bundle version to use.
+Refer to the [Trivy-checks releases](https://github.com/aquasecurity/trivy-checks/releases) for a list of possibilities.

 ### Define the minimum severity